-- Apply your software development skills to the challenge of developing interactive games using 3D graphics.
+- Apply your software development skills to develop interactive games using 3D graphics.

-- Learn to programme effectively in Java, C++, and C#, use leading database management systems, study communications and networks, and apply Agile project management skills.
+- Learn to programme in Java, C++, and C#.
+Use database management systems, study communications and networks, and apply Agile project management skills.

 Following the pandemic, we have found that some courses benefit from a blended learning and teaching approach.
 Therefore, the majority of your teaching will be face-to-face on campus aside from a small amount of online teaching where we have learnt it works best.